micro-os-plus/xpack-study-projects/blinky-rtos/README.md

 It has separate build configurations for:

 - **STM32F4DISCOVERY** (Cortex-M4)
+- **STM32F0DISCOVERY** (Cortex-M0)
+- **SiFive HiFive1** (RISC-V)
+- **Synthetic POSIX** (macOS/Linux)

 The project exercises multi-platform and multi-architecture builds.

-There are separate debug/release Eclipse build configurations for each platform.
+There are separate debug/release Eclipse build configurations for each platform; all build are successful.

-The STM32F4DISCOVERY is also functional and runs fine on QEMU.
+The STM32F4DISCOVERY is functional and runs fine on QEMU.

+The STM32F0DISCOVERY is also functional and runs fine on the physical board (QEMU has a bug and hangs).

+The Synthetic POSIX runs on macOS, and possibly on Linux.

 ## How to test

 Follow the steps in the ../README.md file.